toddpiltingsrud/snabbcomponents/readme.md

 I wanted to create a development experience similar to [React](https://reactjs.org/) so my colleagues wouldn't have to learn a new library.
 So it uses many of the same strategies/patterns as React, including:

 -   Inheriting from a `Component` class to create components
--   Overriding a `render` function to return the JSON template
+-   Overriding a `render` function to return the template
--   Using `props` to pass parameters from parent components to child components
 -   A `setState` function that triggers re-rendering
--   The use of an optional `key` property on arrays of elements to make updating the DOM more efficient

 Also supported are most of React's lifecycle functions: